MansoorMajeed/archived-esc.sh-hugo/content/blog/2013-06-15-what-to-do-when-your-computer-running-ubuntu-freezes.md

-+++
+---
-author = "Mansoor A"
+author: Mansoor A
-date = 2013-06-15T16:09:13Z
+date: "2013-06-15T16:09:13Z"
-description = ""
+description: ""
-draft = false
+draft: false
-url = "what-to-do-when-your-computer-running-ubuntu-freezes"
+title: What to do when your computer running ubuntu freezes?
-title = "What to do when your computer running ubuntu freezes?"
+url: what-to-do-when-your-computer-running-ubuntu-freezes

-+++
+---

 This is what you can do when your Ubuntu freezes